MatMasIt/notesArchive/latest/Inglese/2022/aprile/mercoledì_26/10_07_00/appunti.md

 Joyce

-He studied in paris, went back to ireland for mothe 1905, voluntary exhile, he went to Trieste and he thaught engilsh
+He studied in paris, went back to ireland for mother's death

+1905, voluntary exhile, he went to Trieste and he thaught engilsh

 he had financials difficulty in Italy